Ithariel/froxlor_nrp/README.md

 To use, you must move the scripts folder into your nginx directory and configure the init.php

-After this copy the nrp_cron into your cron.d directory.
+After this copy the proxy.conf into your nginx includes directory (conf.d) and the  nrp_cron into your cron.d directory.
 Finally you have to change the default ports from apache:

 http: 8888
 <br>